 WANT TO GET INVOLVED?

-- Submit feedback to Jennifer Alford, City of Westerville Traffic Engineer, at firstname.lastname@example.org
+- Submit suggestions to Jennifer Alford, City of Westerville Traffic Engineer, at firstname.lastname@example.org

 MORE ABOUT THE WESTERVILLE MOBILITY PLAN